Mark2Mark/Skedge/README.md

 ### How to use

-Just open `Skedge` from the Window menu.
+- Open `Skedge` from the Window menu.
 It will present you a super simple sample code to begin with.
+- You can open and save your code for later.
+Just hit `Cmd+S` or `Cmd+O`.
+- `Cmd+P`lets you print your code or save it as PDF.
+- Switch the checkbox `Live` off, if you don’t want to see changes in realtime.
+- If so, be sure to hit the `Run` button (or `Cmd+R`) to run your code.
+- `Cmd+K` resets the drawing in your Edit Tab.
+The same happens when you close the window.

 You find help and code examples at the [Glyphs Documentation](https://docu.glyphsapp.com/) as well as at the [Glyphs Devolper Kit (SDK)](https://github.com/schriftgestalt/GlyphsSDK).
 It’s also always possible to peek into public reporter plugins like [the ones from me](https://github.com/Mark2Mark/Glyphsapp-Plugins), or from [@mekkablue](https://github.com/mekkablue) and other people who are endlessly kind to share their skills with the world. :)